entropyxyz/entropy-core/crates/test-cli/README.md

 `entropy-test-cli -- sign 039fa2a16982fa6176e3fa9ae8dc408386ff040bf91196d3ec0aa981e5ba3fc1bb 'My message to sign'`

-If the program you have set takes additional auxiliary data, you can provided it as a hex encoded string:
+If the program you have set takes additional auxiliary data, you can provide it as a hex-encoded string:

 `entropy-test-cli -- sign 039fa2a16982fa6176e3fa9ae8dc408386ff040bf91196d3ec0aa981e5ba3fc1bb 'My message to sign' deadbeef1234`